 When setting the Data Type, you have 2 options in the drop down either Text or Number.
 This helps the service understand what type of data is being requested.
 I.e. this would allow the voice recognition service to distinguish between whether the user said ‘two’ or ‘too’.

 By populating the Spoken Prompt Text box, you are indicating what the text should be spoken by the device when prompting for this Data Item

 Enabling Allow Voice Input, allows this data item to be entered by the Device User.
 Using speech-to-text functionality

 The next field down is the Confirm Recognized Speech field if enabled it will allow the device to confirm it has recognised the spoken text.

 The final field Confirmation Text, when you put text into this field, this will be the text to be spoken by the device as confirmation after this Data Item has been entered

 Like the Device Function Confirmation/Posting Notification Text fields, you can also make use of the data from Device Function Columns in the Voice Settings.
 Any data the device already has, can be spoken back to the user.
-Enter the Device function column name into square brackets [[…]] For the app to know which column it needs to retrieve this data from.
+Enter the Device function column name then %1, for the app to know which column it needs to retrieve this data from.